 Miracles – It’s obvious that the Creator of the universe could do miracles, and it’s plain in scripture that God also did miracles through people he empowered.
 That’s a matter of historical record.
 What we haven’t found is anyone today who can actually do what those historic people were able to do when God miraculously empowered them.
 In fact, we see scripture strongly indicating that that sort of empowerment was given for a limited time (Acts 2:17-20; Daniel 9:24; Hebrews 2:3-4; 1 Corinthians 13:8-10), for the purpose of confirming that those people really were bringing God's message for humankind (Acts 2:22; John 3:2; Mark 16:20).
 The distribution of gifts of the Holy Spirit was evidently tied to the ministry of the apostles (Acts 8:14-19; 19:6; Romans 1:11; 2 Timothy 1:6), and they are no longer with us.
 But their writings are (2 Peter 1:14-15), and the first century miracles still serve to confirm their word as being from God.

 “Once saved always saved” – True enough, “if indeed you continue in the faith, having been established and steadfast and not drifting away from the hope of the good news which you heard” (Col 1:23).
-We recognise that God says the salvation we’re given is conditional upon our keeping the faith. “…you are saved, if you hold firmly to the word I preached to you” (1 Cor 15:2). “…whose house we are if we hold firmly the confidence and the boast of hope firm until the end.”
-Then there’s all of these passages: 1 Corinthians 10:12; Galatians 5:4; 1 Thessalonians 3:5; 1 Timothy 4:1; 6:10; Hebrews 2:1; 6:4-6; 12:15; James 5:19; 2 Peter 2:20-22; 3:17.
+We recognise that God says the salvation we’re given is conditional upon our keeping the faith: “…you are saved, if you hold firmly to the word I preached to you” (1 Cor 15:2); and “…whose house we are if we hold firmly the confidence and the boast of hope firm until the end” (Heb 3:6); and "we’ve become partakers of Christ, if we hold our original confidence firm to the end" (Heb 3:14).
+Then there’s all of these passages: 1 Corinthians 10:12; Galatians 5:4; 1 Thessalonians 3:5; James 5:19; 1 Timothy 4:1; 6:10; Hebrews 2:1; 6:4-6; 12:15; 2 Peter 2:20-22; 3:17.
 These passages confront us with the stark reality that we can shipwreck our faith, we can fall from grace, we can wander or stray from the truth.
 If there’s some doctrine getting around which conflicts with what God’s word plainly says about this, we choose God’s word over that doctrine.

 Repentance – God calls everyone to repent (Acts 17:30; 20:21; 2 Peter 3:9), but it is a word unfamiliar to many today.
 Some confuse it with being sorry.
 Sorrow is not repentance, but godly sorrow leads to repentance (2 Corinthians 7:9-10).
 Some confuse it with confession, but confession is done with the mouth (Romans 10:9).
 Repentance is actually a change of mind and attitude that produces a change in one’s actions, which leads to salvation (Matthew 3:8; Acts 26:20; 2 Corinthians 7:10-11).
 That’s how important it is: if we don’t repent and turn to God, we cannot be saved from our sins.
 It's something God's people must continue to do as they learn and grow in faith (Philippians 3:15; James 5:19-20; Rev 3:3).